Privacy Policy

 We may collect personal information when you submit a contact form, send us an email, call us, or subscribe to updates.
 This may include your name, email address, phone number, and any message content you choose to provide.

-This information is used to respond to enquiries, provide our services, and manage ongoing communications.
+This information is used to respond to enquiries, provide our services, manage ongoing communications, and introduce our services where we have a legitimate interest in doing so.
 Enquiry and contact details may be stored securely within our customer relationship management (CRM) systems to help us manage correspondence and deliver an efficient service.
-We may also use basic automation tools in connection with enquiries, such as acknowledgement emails or internal workflow management.
+We may also use secure automation tools to acknowledge enquiries, manage workflows, support the delivery of our services, and manage business communications.

 Our website also collects limited technical information automatically to ensure it functions correctly.
 This may include your IP address, browser type, device type, and basic information about how you navigate our pages.
 This information is used solely to support website functionality, performance, and security.

-We retain personal information only for as long as is necessary for the purposes for which it was collected, including responding to enquiries, managing customer relationships, and meeting legal or regulatory obligations.
+We retain personal information only for as long as is necessary for the purposes for which it was collected, including responding to enquiries, managing customer relationships, communicating with prospective business customers where appropriate, and meeting legal or regulatory obligations.
 When personal data is no longer required, it is securely deleted or anonymised.

-For more details about how cookies are used on our website, please see the Cookies section below.
+For more details about how cookies are used on our website, please see our Cookie Policy.

 2. Cookies

-We do not use advertising cookies or third-party analytics cookies on this website.
+We do not currently use analytics, advertising or marketing cookies on this website.

 3. How We Use Your Information

-We may use contact details to send information about our services where we believe there is a legitimate business interest in doing so.
-Any such communications will be relevant, proportionate, and include the option to opt out at any time.
-We do not send unsolicited bulk marketing emails.
+Where appropriate, we may also use publicly available business contact information to introduce our services to organisations where we believe there is a legitimate business interest in doing so.
+Any such communications will be relevant, proportionate, comply with applicable marketing laws, and include a simple way to opt out of future communications.

 Under the UK GDPR, you have rights regarding your personal data.
 These include the right to access your information, correct inaccuracies, request deletion, object to or restrict processing, request data portability, or withdraw your consent where it has been given.
 To make any such request, please contact us at: [email protected].